skiano/react-layout-factory/README.md

     });

     var myElement = React.createElement(InfiniteOptionsComponent, {
-      message: 'I can do any width',
+      message: 'I can do any width and height',
-      width: 331
+      width: 331,
+      height: 901
     });

-Now, this is great in terms of flexibility, but if you want to use this component in a visual system, you might want to limit its use to a specific set of heights, for instance ``extrawide``, ``wide``, and `narrow`.
+Now, this is great in terms of flexibility, but if you want to use this component in a visual system, you might want to limit its use to a specific set of heights, for instance ``large``, ``medium``, and `small`.

 With ``react-layout-factory``, you can specify these layouts and assign them to specific values for the height property.
 This looks something like the following.

     var LimitedOptionsComponent = layoutFactory(InfiniteOptionsComponent);

     LimitedOptionsComponent.addLayouts({
-      extrawide: {width: 1260},
-      wide: {width: 720},
-      narrow: {width: 300}
+      large: {width: 1200, height: 800},
+      medium: {width: 900, height: 600},
+      small: {width: 600, height: 400}
     });

     var myElement = React.createElement(LimitedOptionsComponent, {
       message: 'I can use a set of known widths',
-      layout: 'wide' // width will be 720
+      layout: 'medium' // width will be 900 and height will be 600 });
-    });

 By approaching it this way, you have a way to turn a very generic component into a highly configurable one